wn-doolittle/caliper-spec/caliper.md

 <a name="threadEvent" />
 ### 5.13 ThreadEvent
-The ThreadEvent models . . .
+A Caliper ThreadEvent models an actor marking a discussion forum thread as either read or unread.

 TODO add description